refulgentsummer/refulgentsummer/README.md

 ## How I work

 Soul-centered design principles fuel my work.
+AI agents help me build.

 - Soul-deep problems require soul-deep solutions.
 - Liberate the wisdom of the ancestors that has been trapped inside institutions.